reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ## Limitations and future work

+Although the results are promising, it should be noted that the given task is a toy problem for this approach.
+Ideally, the well-documented state-of-the-art language capabilities of the [transformer][attention_paper] is leveraged to parse natural language math problems and put together intermediate expressions, while a well-tested symbolic solver evaluates them.
+Given the low variation of language [^low_variation_lang] in [Mathematics Dataset][mathematics_dataset],

-make no mistake, this is a toy problem. the original goal was to make progress on a catgory in math_dataset i thought was interesting, probability. the experiments here and additional analysis on the actual dataset show that the space of questions is actually extremely limited and, (SPECULATION) on its own, without prior/external knowledge of probability problems, is unlikely to lead to any general knowledge of probability. in fact, one can see that with a calculator, all the network needs to learn is how to count letters, decrement small numbers, and copy intermediate outputs. beam search shows that the network can capture equivalent intermediate steps, but the hardcoded generating system is too limited for the network to capture more interesting equivalencies like this - solution might be to turk it, as already done by ling et al.
+make no mistake, this is a toy problem. the original goal was to make progress on a catgory in math_dataset i thought was interesting, probability. the experiments here and additional analysis on the actual dataset show that the space of questions is actually extremely limited and, (SPECULATION) on its own, without prior/external knowledge of probability problems, is unlikely to lead to any general knowledge of probability. in fact, one can see that with a calculator, all the network needs to learn is how to count letters, decrement small numbers, and copy intermediate outputs. beam search shows that the network can capture equivalent intermediate steps, but the hardcoded generating system is too limited for the network to capture more interesting equivalencies like this - solution might be to turk it, as already done by ling et al. ideally math is left to solvers and neural nets can stick to language understanding.

 ## Acknowledgments